ErikOnBike/CodeParadise/docs/Getting started.md

     renders a view for the specified model using the explicitly defined presenter in the specified slot (i.e. the model is not asked for a preferred presenter)

 When using a variant with `#usingPresenter:` either a presenter class or a block can be provided as argument.
-When a block is provided it will receive the model as (optional) first argument.
+When a block is provided it will receive the model as first argument (block argument is optional through `#cull:`).
 This allows the model to be asked for a specific kind of presenter.
 For example from withing some overview presenter we could ask children to be rendered as item (instead of some full blown component) by using:

 ```Smalltalk
 renderView